miyadaiku/miyadaiku/README.rst

 1.13.0
 ~~~~~~~~~~~~

+- Wrong tzinfo was picked to apply default timezone.

 - File name with extension '.j2' is treated as HTML.

 - Ignore Yaml declarations which does not return dict.